knative/docs/docs/serving/config-ha.md

 - Setting `--replicas=1` disables HA.

 !!! note
-    If you scale down the `autoscaler` component, you may observe inaccurate autoscaling results for some revisions for a period of time up to the `stable-window` value.
+    If you scale down the Autoscaler, you may observe inaccurate autoscaling results for some Revisions for a period of time up to the `stable-window` value.
 This is because when an `autoscaler` pod is terminating, ownership of the revisions belonging to that pod is passed to other `autoscaler` pods that are on stand by.
-The `autoscaler` pods that take over ownership of those revisions use the `stable-window` time to build the scaling metrics state for those revisions.
+The `autoscaler` pods that take over ownership of those revisions use the `stable-window` time to build the scaling metrics state for those Revisions.

 ## Scaling the data plane